epruesse/ARB/UNIT_TESTER/README.txt

    Set 'RESTRICT=expr' to '.' to run all tests.

    Set it to sth else to run only tests for matching source files.
    This is helpful if you'd like to check test-coverage.

+   Set 'RESTRICT_LIB=lib1:lib2' to test only a few libs.